Consideration of Lords amendments

 This Government have taken 21,000 police officers off our streets.
 Response times have rocketed, and in some force areas residential burglaries are rarely attended.
 The police’s capacity to respond to crime has been extremely diminished, so it is beyond doubt that they do not have the capacity to place orders on people who have not actually committed a crime, and then to monitor and implement those orders effectively.
 There has been no impact assessment of the resource implications for the police or any of the other services that may be brought in by these orders.
 We are concerned, and this is what our amendments speak to, that in trying to establish so-called wraparound care for young people, these orders will inevitably end up focusing on the restrictive elements such as curfews, social media bans and prohibitions, rather than the potential for positive, rehabilitative action.

-I think we have now reached consensus in this place that in order to combat youth violence effectively, a whole-system, cross-governmental public health approach is required.
+I think we have now reached consensus in this place that, to combat youth violence effectively, a whole-system, cross-governmental public health approach is required.
 These orders could have been an attempt to bridge such a divide, but instead they place sole responsibility on the police as the only authority that can apply for an order, which risks narrowing the focus of the suite of options available.
 The fact that there is no statutory requirement to assess the needs of a child, establish their circumstances and consider the safeguarding implications of an order or their family history prior to an order being granted should be fatal for a legislative proposal that the Government have styled as a route to access wraparound services.
 It simply does not do what is required.
 That is why our amendments would establish a statutory requirement to consult with the YOT to produce a pre-sentence report.
 However, we are satisfied with the Minister’s commitment that this will be made clear in guidance.

 Furthermore, I wonder whether the Government, in using the example of a youth worker as someone to be responsible for the delivery of an order, recognise the bind they would be putting such an individual in if they were responsible for reporting any breaches to the police.
 Central to a public health approach is a consistent, constant adult in vulnerable young people’s lives.
 This could provide an opportunity for that, but it cannot do so if such individuals are then forced to report them to the criminal justice system every time they do not abide by the conditions laid down in their order.